-[Grading] Students are divided into several groups.
+【Grading】 Students are divided into several groups.
 Every student is asked to conduct the experiments and microscopic observation with group members and to make an experimental report individually for every theme.
-Grading is made by the attitudes for the experiments and the grade points of every experimental report.
-The grading weights of these two items are 50% each.

-[Course Goals] The goal of this course is to master the evaluation method of mechanical properties for both rock and metal materials and the mineralogical observation method and the metallographic observation method.
+Grading is made by the attitudes to the experiments and the grade points of every experimental report.
+The grading weights of them are even. 【Course Goals】 The goal of this course is to master the evaluation method of mechanical properties for both rock and metal materials and the mineralogical observation method and the metallographic observation method.

-Theme Class number of times Description Orientation 1 The course goals, schedule of this class, and various attention for safety are presented.
+Theme Class number of times Description Onio materia m 1 The course goals, schedule of this class, and various attention for safety are Orientation presented.
 Overview of the rock material testing, the method to obtain Young's modulus, Poisson's ratio, uniaxial compressive strength, and tensile strength are explained.
-Matarial trating and First, in this theme, rock specimen is prepared.
-Second, uniaxial compression test Material testing and 4.5 is conducted.
-During the uniaxial compression test, strain measurement using failure criterion of 4.5 strain gauges is performed, and the uniaxial compressive strength, Young's rock modulus and Poisson's ratio are determined.
+Matarial tasting and First, in this theme, rock specimen is prepared.
+Second, uniaxial compression test Material testing and failure criterion of 4.5 is conducted.
+During the uniaxial compression test, strain measurement using 4.5 strain gauges is performed, and the uniaxial compressive strength, Young's rock modulus and Poisson's ratio are determined.
 Third, Brazilian test is conducted and the tensile strength is determined.
 Finally, the failure criterion of the specimen is determined.
 Tensile test and Overview of the testing for metal materials is explained first, and then a uniaxial mechanical properties 4.5 tensile tests of steel and aluminum alloy are conducted.
 The true stress-true strain of metal curve and the mechanical properties of the specimen are determined.
-The mineralogical observation for rock specimen and the metallographic Minaralagiaal observation for metal specimen are conducted.
-Observation procesures including Mineralogical observation and how to use a microscope are explained first.
+The mineralogical observation for rock specimen and the metallographic Minoralogical observation for metal specimen are conducted.
+Observation procesures including Mineralogical observation and metallographic how to use a microscope are explained first.
 In the metallographic observation, 4.5 every group makes a specimen and observe the metal crystal.
-In the mineralogical metallographic observation observation, student observe rock minerals using a mineralogical microscope.
-In OUSCIVATION addition, techniques to visualize the pores and cracks inside of rock are explained, and crack observation is conducted using a visualization technique.
+In the mineralogical observation, student observe rock minerals using a mineralogical microscope.
+In observation addition, techniques to visualize the pores and cracks inside of rock are explained, and crack observation is conducted using a visualization technique.